 The Strengths and Weaknesses of Stock Market Capitalization

-Stock market capitalization can allow investors to understand the relative size of one company versus another, ignoring specifics about capital structure that cause the share price of one firm to be higher than another.
+Stock prices can sometimes be misleading when comparing one company to another.
+Stock market capitalization, on the other hand, ignores capital structure specifics that can cause the share price of one firm to be higher than another.
 This allows investors to understand the two companies' relative sizes.
-For example, compare Coca-Cola at $46 per share with retailer Netflix at $341 per share.
-Despite having an exponentially larger share price, the latter has a stock market capitalization of $161 billion, more than $30 billion smaller than Coke's.
-To learn more about this topic, check out my article How to Think About Share Price, which walks you through the math, explaining how a $300 stock might be cheaper than a $10 stock.
+For example, compare Coca-Cola at $53.75 per share with streaming service Netflix at $276.82 per share.
+Despite having an exponentially larger share price, the latter has a stock market capitalization of roughly $121 billion, more than $100 billion smaller than Coke's.
+This illustrates some of the complications that come with how to think about share price.
+Sometimes, a $300 stock might be cheaper than a $10 stock.

 On the flip side, stock market capitalization is limited in what it can tell you.
 The biggest downfall of this particular metric is that it does not factor into consideration a company’s debt.
 Consider Coca-Cola once more.
 At the end of 2018, the company had around $29.2 billion in current liabilities (debt, taxes, etc.).
-If were you to buy the entire business, you would be responsible for servicing and repaying.
-That means, while Coke's stock market capitalization is $195 billion, it's enterprise value is $222 billion because, simplified and all else equal, the latter figure is what you would need to not only buy all of the common stock but pay off all the debt, too.
-To learn more about this topic, read my article Enterprise Value – Determining the Takeover Value of a Company.
+If were you to buy the entire business, you would be responsible for servicing and repaying all those liabilities.
+That means, while Coke's stock market capitalization is $230 billion, it's enterprise value is $259.2 billion.
+All else being equal, the latter figure is what you would need to not only buy all of the common stock—but pay off all the company's debt, too.
+Enterprise value is a more accurate indicator of determining the takeover value of a company.

 Using Market Capitalization to Build a Portfolio

 Many professional investors divide their portfolio by market capitalization size.
-These investors do this because they believe that it allows them to take advantage of the fact smaller companies have historically grown faster but larger companies have more stability and pay fatter dividends.
+These investors do this because they believe it allows them to take advantage of the fact that smaller companies have historically grown faster, but larger companies have more stability and pay more in dividends.